Frailty syndrome: Assessment for surgical outcomes

 A healthy person scores 0; a very frail person scores 5.
 Compared to non-frail elderly people, people with intermediate frailty scores (2 or 3) are twice as likely to have post-surgical complications, spend 50% more time in the hospital, and are three times as likely to be discharged to a skilled nursing facility instead of to their own homes.
 Frail elderly patients (score of 4 or 5) have even worse outcomes, with the risk of being discharged to a nursing home rising to twenty times the rate for non-frail elderly people.

-Another tool that has been used to predict frailty outcome post-surgery is the Modifies Frailty Index, or mFI-5.
+Another tool that has been used to predict frailty outcome post-surgery is the Modified Frailty Index, or mFI-5.
 This scale consists of 5 key co-morbidities: